very-good-science/data-hazards/site/contents/materials/examples.md

 ## Teaching

-Holly Faser, University of Bristol, used the Data Hazards in a seminar for MSc students studying Digital Health and Care for an AI and Ethics themed event.
+[Holly Fraser](https://www.bristol.ac.uk/cdt/digital-health/people/current-students/holly-fraser/), University of Bristol, used the Data Hazards with MSc students studying Digital Health and Care for an AI and Ethics themed seminar.

 >The seminar went really well I thought, and the labels linked really well with the other ethics content in the course.
 I adapted the slides you provided to give an overview of the labels, and found some real life examples of the hazards (e.g. Boris Johnson blaming a ‘mutant algorithm’ for the A-Level results prediction fiasco back in 2020, instead of the government taking accountability), then asked the students to apply the labels to some real life projects.
 I used my PhD project as an example, and some other people from the Digital Health CDT kindly let me use their projects as well.
 >